Listen to this post!

 Spring is here – we think – and that means that across the Waterloo Region homeowners are heading outside to make the most of the improving weather and get a head start on beautifying their outdoor living space to prepare for the summer to come.

 In terms of landscaping, there are few features more beautiful than a colorful flower bed in full bloom.
 And whether you are staging your Waterloo Region home for sale and are seeking to boost its curb appeal or just want to create a better looking landscape to relax and enjoy all summer long now is the time to get started if you want to cultivate a flower bed, or flower beds, that truly impress your neighbours and prospective homebuyers.

 Need a little help?
 Here are a few tips to get you started.

 There are two kinds of flower beds: those that have been well-prepared and those that just end up covered in weeds (and dead flowers)

 Give your unplanted flower bed the once-over.
 Does it get enough sunlight?
 Does water collect there?
-Have you removed all weeds, roots and rocks so your new plants will thrive?
-It’s much easier to fix these problems now than it is once you’ve planted the flowers.
+Have you removed all weeds, roots and rocks, so your new plants will thrive?
+It’s much easier to fix these problems now than it is once you’ve planted all those shrubs and flowers.

 Get Those Seeds Started

 It’s a common gardening ‘hack’ to start a new flower bed from seed to save money, raise unusual varieties and enjoy the satisfaction of having grown a whole garden yourself from a just handful of tiny seeds.
 Sounds great, but it isn’t easy.